 Jimmy is responsible for developing and growing client relationships with individuals and families and select religious and non-profit organizations.
 This includes client development, strategic planning and implementation, and client stewardship.
 Prior to joining CCF-LA, Jimmy served the non-profit sector for over 25 years in several senior executive roles that included Chief Executive Officer for a national non-profit organization.
 Jimmy also served as a Chief Advancement Officer for a federally qualified health center in South Los Angeles during the peak of the Covid-19 pandemic.
 A native Angelino, Jimmy’s Catholic values, and commitment to being a servant leader are aligned with his life-long advocacy for access to high quality education.
 Jimmy is fluent in the English and Spanish languages.
 He received a B.S. and M.S. from San Francisco State University.

-Armando Nevarez — Controller and Assistant Treasurer
+Armando Nevarez — Controller, Treasurer

 Armando supports the finance function to closely monitor the financial health of CCF-LA.
 As controller and assistant treasurer, Armando also manages the treasury process, and oversees the preparation of the financial statements and reports, budgets, tax filing, and implementation of monitoring of internal controls.
 In this role, Armando supervises payroll, accounts payable, receivable, and fee billing process, and holds a senior role in internal audit functions.